firebase/FirebaseUI-Android/firestore/README.md

 });
 ```

-Next create the `FirestorePagingAdapter` object.
+Next, create the `FirestorePagingAdapter` object.
 You should already have a `ViewHolder` subclass
 for displaying each item.
 In this case we will use a custom `ItemViewHolder` class:

 ```java